odoo/documentation/point_of_sale/overview/setup.rst

 /etc_ram/foo/bar.
 We also bind mount / to /root_bypass_ramdisks to be able to get to the real /etc and /var during development.

-Logs of the running Odoo server can be found at:
+Logs of the running Twenty20 server can be found at:

 ``/var/log/odoo/odoo.log``